 When should we start teaching them about saving and spending?

-As soon as they can understand that you need to pay for the food you eat, they are ready to understand these concepts.
+As soon as they understand that you need to pay for the food you eat, they are ready to understand these concepts.
 If you start an allowance with your child, they will get a chance to experience these concepts intimately.

 When should we start teaching them about debt and credit?

 As soon as they ask to “borrow money” from you.
 A request for an advance on an allowance is an excellent opportunity to introduce this concept.
-Don’t wait until your child gets a $10,000 student loan deposited in their account when they are 18 to start talking to them about credit and debt, I’m not saying its too late, but you are not doing your child any favours by waiting.
+Don’t wait until your child gets a $10,000 student loan deposited in their account when they are 18 to start talking to them about credit and debt, I’m not saying it’s too late, but you are not doing your child any favours by waiting.

 When to start an allowance?

-I would suggest waiting until your child is comfortable with the coin and bill denominations.
+I suggest waiting until your child is comfortable with the coin and bill denominations.
 They must also be able to do basic adding and subtracting unassisted.
 On average, this should happen around grade one.
-I believe by grade three all families that can afford to give a child an allowance should have started to do so.
+I believe by grade three, all families that can afford to give a child an allowance should have started to do so.

 I understand that suggesting that you provide your child with an allowance assumes that your family has the resources to provide a family member with a salary for just living, I do not believe in an allowance for chores.
 I know that this is not always the case.
 If you are not able or do not agree with the idea of giving your child an allowance, I will encourage you to give your child exposure to money and money management in other ways.

 Here are some ways to expose your child to money management.
 Go grocery shopping with your child.
 Have them shop for items.
-Talk to them about pricing, discounts, sales, taxes, quality, scams, deals, budgeting.
+Talk to them about pricing, discounts, sales, taxes, quality, scams, deals, and budgeting.
 But rather than just talking about it, get the child engaged.
-Instead of a personal allowance, determine your families lunch, or dinner budget and have your child do the shopping, pricing out items to stay within the budget.
+Instead of a personal allowance, determine your family’s lunch or dinner budget and have your child do the shopping, pricing out items to stay within the budget.
 If they can stretch the budget, maybe let them keep the difference.

 The goal behind all of this is to get my child to the point where they are comfortable handling money.
-I am hoping to get them some “real world” experience in a controlled space.
+I hope to get them some “real world” experience in a controlled space.
 I want them to know if they blow their clothing budget on some fancy shoes, there is no bailout when the weather turns.
 And I want them to know if they borrow money from me, they need to pay it back on time.
 All of this is to help prep them for what is to come.

 I know talking about money can be a sensitive topic.
 But let’s help our kids not feel uncomfortable talking to us about it.
-Have you started the conversation with your kids, let me know in the comments?
+Have you started the conversation with your kids?
+Let me know in the comments.